thesadru/disnake/docs/api.rst

         A guild channel.

-        If the channel is not found then it is a :class:`Object` with the ID being set.
+        If the channel is not fond then it is a :class:`Object` with the ID being set.
 In some cases the channel name is also set.

         :type: Union[:class:`abc.GuildChannel`, :class:`Object`]